ninia/jep/README.rst

 Building
 --------
 Simply run ``python setup.py build``.
 Building requires the JDK, Python, and optionally numpy to already be installed.
+The build will produce the jep jar, a test jar, a src jar, and the native library compiled for your platform.

 *Build support*

-Due to the variety of configurations of operating system, Java version, Python version, and Numpy version, we cannot test all configurations.
-The build should work correctly for Linux, Windows, and OS X.
+Due to the variety of configurations of operating systems, Java versions, Python versions, and Numpy versions, we cannot test all configurations.
+The build has been tested on Linux, Windows, and OS X.

 *OS X*